SydneyTechnologies/BatchGpt/README.md

 ### ensureJson parameter

-This forces the GPT model to produce a JSON response, this however may cause request to fail.
+This forces the GPT model to produce a JSON response, this however may cause the request to fail (ChatGPT may be unable to provide a JSON response).
 It should only be used in two cases

 1. When you wish to get the parameters generated by chatgpt as specified in the function signature of a function call
 2. If you have specifically included in your prompt for chatgpt to provide a response as a valid JSON